-CHAPTER V.

-Some family changes-Amusements-Cow-hunting-Our "side-line"-The bush-Adventures with rattlesnakes-Garter-snakes-A frog's flight for life-Black squirrels pp. 75-89

-CHAPTER, VI.

-Spearing fish-Ancient British canoes-Indian ones-A bargain with an Indian-Henry's cold bath-Canadian thunderstorms-Poor Yorick's death-Our glorious autumns-The change of the leaf-Sunsets-Indian summer-The fall rains and the roads-The first snow-Canadian cold-A winter landscape-''Ice-storms'-Snow crystals-The minute perfection of God's works-Deer-shooting-David's misfortune-Useless cruelty-Shedding of the stag's horns pp. 90-127
+5 7 We begin our preparations for sowing. - Gadflies. - Mosquitoes. - Harrowing experiences. - A huge fly. - Sandflies. - The poison of insects and serpents. - Winter wheat. - The wonders of plant-life. - Our first "sport." - Woodpeckers. - "Chitmunks." - The blue jay. - The blue bird. - The flight of birds CHAPTER V. 74 Some family changes. - Amusements. - Cow-hunting. - Our "side-line." - The bush. - Adventures with rattlesnakes. - Garter-snakes. - A frog's flight for life. - Black squirrels CHAPTER VI.
+89 Spearing fish.-Ancient British canoes.-Indian ones.-A bargain with an Indian.-Henry's cold bath.-Canadian thunderstorms.-Poor Yorick's death.-Our glorious autumns.-The change of the leaf.-Sunsets.-Indian summer.-The fall rains and the roads.-The first snow.-Canadian cold.-A winter landscape.-"Ice-storms."-Snow crystals.-The minute perfection of God's works.-Deer-shooting.-David's misfortune.-Useless cruelty.-Shedding of the stag's horns.
 CHAPTER VII.

-Wolves-My adventure with a bear-Courtenay's cow and the wolves-A fright in the woods by night-The river freezes-Our winter fires-Cold, cold, cold!-A winter's journey-Sleighing-Winter mufflings-Accidents through intense cold pp. 128-142
+127 Wolves. - My adventure with a bear. - Courtenay's cow and the wolves. - A fright in the woods by night. - The river freezes. - Our winter fires. - Cold, cold, cold! - A winter's journey. - Sleighing. - Winter mufflings. - Accidents through intense cold CHAPTER VIII.
+142 The aurora borealis. - "Jumpers." - Squaring timber. - Rafts. - Camping out. - A public meeting. - Winter fashions. - My toe frozen. - A long winter's walk. - Hospitality. - Nearly lost in the woods

-CHAPTER VIII